Skip to content

 Think about watching a TV series in a foreign language with subtitles.
 You follow the story, you pick up new words, and over time you start understanding without reading the subtitles at all.
 It feels effortless because your brain is doing what it does best: learning from context.

-Bilingual books work on exactly the same principle.
+Bilingual books — also called dual language or parallel text editions — work on exactly the same principle.
 The original text is the “audio” and the translation is your “subtitles.”
 But reading has a superpower that watching doesn't: you set your own pace.
 You can linger on a beautiful sentence, re-read a tricky paragraph, and let new words sink in — no pause button needed.

 Watching with Subtitles